 An email marketing platform API, for example, may have the functionality to:

 By creating these as separate APIs, and treating them as services, allows for easier management.
 As well as the ability to add new functionality in future releases without breaking users’ existing API usage.
 But how do we get these separate APIs to communicate with each other?

 What is API Orchestration?

-By adding this abstraction layer you provide your API with a level of intelligence for communication between services, while handling vital authentication tasks.
+By adding this abstraction layer you provide your API with a level of intelligence for communication between services.
+All while handling vital authentication tasks.